Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details.md

 ### Matching and retrieving values by keys

 By default, keys and the associated values are sourced from the current event that is being processed by the Rules Engine.
-There are also some special key prefixes that can cause the values to be sourced from other locations known to the Experience Platform SDKs.
+There are also some special key prefixes that can cause the values to be sourced from other locations that are known to the Experience Platform SDKs.

-To avoid collisions, special key prefixes always start with `~` (tilde) to differentiate them from the standard event key names.
+To avoid collisions, special key prefixes always start with a `~` (tilde) to differentiate them from the standard event key names.

 | **Key prefix** | **Example** | **Description** |
 | :--- | :--- | :--- |